 Websites are hard.
 Seriously.
 I don’t understand why the internet touts websites as being straightforward and uncomplicated, because it’s simply not true.
 If you are a small or tiny business owner, you probably understand the importance of having a website for your business.
 People need to find you.
 And they are looking on the internet.
-You probably even started working on it, but if you are reading this article, you probably never finished it.
+You probably even started working on your website, but if you are reading this article, you probably never finished it.

 There are three reasons you might have an unfinished website: Content, Overwhelm, and Tech Issues.
 In this article I am only going to talk about website content.
 Sign up for my newsletter to make sure you catch the rest of the articles in this series.

 The number one reason that DIY websites, and sometimes even professional ones, go stale is content.
 Content is by far the biggest barrier to building a website.
 And most of the time it comes down to one question: What the heck do I put on my website?